-Moreover, animaná is committed towards a continued implementation of progressive practices under the concepts of Ethical Fashion, Fair Trade and Sustainable Development, designed to protect people and the environment.
+Within this year's emergence of a new normal, the commitment of animaná remains towards a continued implementation of progressive practices under the concepts of Ethical Fashion, Fair Trade and Sustainable Development, designed to protect people and the environment.

-With dialogue, transparency, equity in trading conditions and partnership alongside with workers and communities, we promote justice in International Trade: Quality of life for the communities of artisans and craftsmen; Promotion of cultural Diversity; Corporate Social Responsibility.
+Through dialogue, transparency, and equity in trading conditions and partnerships with workers and communities, we promote justice in International Trade, quality of life for the communities of artisans and craftsmen; and encouragement for cultural diversity and Corporate Social Responsibility.

-We encourage sustainable development through working directly with local craftsman, to include participation of different cultures and bring about the development of trade.
+We encourage sustainable development by working directly with local craftsmen to include participation of different cultures and bring about the development of trade.